 Register as a New Patient

-The practice boundary extends as far as West Street, Queens Road and Buckingham Place to the west as far as Seven Dials, it continues along Chatham place and New England Hill to Preston Circus and along Preston Road to Withdean Park.
+The practice boundary extends as far west as Montpelier Road and Seven Dials, it continues along Chatham place and New England Hill to Preston Circus and along Preston Road to Withdean Park.
 The northern boundary extends along Peacock Lane and Surrenden Road to Ditchling Road.
 To the east, our area includes Hollingdean and Moulsecoomb, Whitehawk, Roedean and The Marina.

 Please note: Coldean, Falmer, Patcham, Woodingdean and Bevendean are not within our area.